-In 2015 and late 2014, the Association received \$360,000 and \$340,000, respectively, in settlement of its claim filed several years ago against Lehman Brothers, Inc. in Lehman's bankruptcy case.
+In 2016 and 2015, the Association received \$60,000 and \$360,000, respectively, in settlement of its claim filed several years ago against Lehman Brothers, Inc. in Lehman's bankruptcy case.
 That claim was filed for losses incurred by the Association in 2008 when Lehman Brothers defaulted under a collateralized repurchase agreement held in connection with investments of monies in our 1998 Bonds Debt Service Reserve Accounts.
 Governmental accounting standards require that a gain or loss be reported as an extraordinary item if it is both unusual in nature and infrequent in occurrence.
 The monies that we received in this settlement are clearly unrelated to our ordinary and typical activity of operating of the Southern Connector, so they meet the "unusual" criteria specified by accounting literature.
-They also meet the "infrequent" criteria since (a) at the time that we filed our claim against Lehman Brothers, we had no reasonable expectation of receiving additional sums from our claim.
-Accordingly, we reported these gains as extraordinary items in our 2015 and 2014 financial statements.
-At the time this management's discussion and analysis was written, the amount of any additional monies to be received related to this claim was undetermined.
+They also meet the "infrequent" criteria since (a) at the time that we filed our claim against Lehman Brothers, we had no reasonable expectation of recovery, and (b) upon each receipt of monies, the Association had no further expectation of receiving additional sums from our claim.
+Accordingly, we reported these gains as extraordinary items in our 2016 and 2015 financial statements.
+At the time this management's discussion and analysis was written, the Association did not expect to receive any additional monies under this claim.